PAGE UPDATED FEBRUARY 2018

 There has been an increase in real ale pubs in the town in recent years.
 A popular pub with both home and away supporters is the Railway on Station Street.
 This is less than 10 minutes from the ground.
 Go across the retail park behind the North Stand, cross over the road and the St Peters retail park and the Railway is on the right in Station Street.
 It is a small pub with several small rooms and does tend to get very busy on match days.
 They have 4 ever changing hand pulled beers and the home cooked food is very reasonably priced.

-If you bear left by the Corner House by the church, go past the Bridge (no real ale) and go across the ring road, you will find the Brown Cow on the left about 150 yards past the ring road.
+If you go past the Railway and go down the right hand side of the viaduct to the bottom of White Hart Street, turn right and then bear left by the church, go past the Bridge (no real ale) and go across the ring road, you will find the Brown Cow on the left about 150 yards past the ring road.
 This is a Raw Brewery pub and usually has about 10 hand pulled beers on both from the Raw brewery and others.
-They also do excellent door step sandwiches.

 If you go past the Railway and go to the left of the viaduct you will proceed into the market place.
 At side of the Town Hall you will find the Court House which used to be a Wetherspoons.
 It is now part of the Hawthorn group and is run in a similar way to Wetherspoons.
 If you go across the market place and turn right into Church Street you will find the Swan on the right.
 This is a large pub and usually has 3 or 4 hand pulled beers.